Quantum geodesic flows and curvature: Preliminaries

 as expected classically for a half-density.
-Here, if we have a dust of particles moving with (possibly time dependent) velocity field $X_t$ then the rate of change of any time-dependent scalar field $e$ on the manifold as computed moving with the flow is the so-called {\em convected derivative}
+Here, if we have a dust of particles moving with (possibly time dependent) velocity field $X_t$ then the rate of change of any time-dependent scalar field $e$ on the manifold as computed moving with the flow is the {\em convected derivative}

-The second unitarity condition in the quantum case, being true for all $\omega$, determines how $*$ acts on the $X_t$ and reduces in the classical case to $X_t$ a real vector field if we take the standard measure.
+The second part of the unitarity condition (\ref{unitarity}) in the quantum case, being true for all $\omega$, determines how $*$ acts on the $X_t$ and reduces in the classical case to $X_t$ a real vector field if we take the standard measure.